hiteshbatra1998/bookStoreApplication/README.md

-To run teh test cases in the project :
+To run test cases in the project :
 - Clone the repository
 - Open code in any IDE
 - run npm install